Keep Me Safe — Make Patient Protection 1stSM

 While efforts have been made over the years to reduce the scale and impact of this epidemic, it is clear that there has not been enough progress.
 As Sir Liam Donaldson, M.D., one of the leading thinkers on patient safety, has said,…”too many healthcare organizations espouse the goal of safer care while regarding harm as the cost of doing business.”
 The Center for Patient Protection believes that sufficient progress will not be made until public concern reaches the point where legislators, policy makers and healthcare providers treat the epidemic of hospital harm as the healthcare emergency it is.

-To that end, our signature program, the campaign to Keep Me Safe — Make Patient Protection 1stSM, seeks to directly engage the public, healthcare policy makers and legislators more fully through a combination of public advocacy, outreach programs and bedside and provider tools designed to produce better outcomes for patients and families.
-Our campaign builds on The Center’s ongoing interactions with patients and surviving family members who share a common voice in seeking a change to healthcare systems that produce too much avoidable harm and emotional trauma and require higher standards of transparency and accountability in every aspect of patient and family interaction.
+To that end, our signature program, the campaign to Keep Me Safe — Make Patient Protection 1stSM, seeks to directly engage the public, healthcare policy makers, legislators, healthcare professionals and patients and families in a more robust examination of the causes of medical errors and solutions to reduce them.
+Our campaign builds on The Center’s ongoing interactions with patients and surviving family members who share a common voice in seeking a change to healthcare systems that produce too much avoidable harm and emotional trauma by requiring higher standards of transparency and accountability in every aspect of patient and family interaction.

 The pages on this site, along with the blog of The Center’s founder and her regular Huffington Post columns, provides a rich background of further information, resources and values that drive our campaign and inform our sense of urgency in championing change and the cause of so many patients and families who have been harmed.
 Please take the time to learn more about this important challenge.